Species

 Construct a Species

-Use the constructor Species(name) to create a species.
+Use the constructor Species(::String) to create a species.

 Note: Species names follow the OpenPMD standard.